Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 A free domain name was acquired via [Freenom](https://www.freenom.com/).
 [Nginx](https://www.nginx.com/) was used as a reverse-proxy server for the backend application and configured with SSL with [Let's Encrypt certificate obtained with Certbot](https://letsencrypt.org/).
 [PM2 daemon process manager](https://pm2.keymetrics.io/) was used for making the node applications run as services in the background.

-The MariaDB non-realtime database system was running on another server (private IP), whereas the Node.js backend and RethinkDB realtime database system were running on another server (public IP).
+The MariaDB non-realtime database system was running in another server (private IP), whereas the Node.js backend and RethinkDB realtime database system were running in another server (public IP).
 For the MariaDB in the non-realtime server, define the nrt_user accordingly:
 ```
 CREATE USER 'nrt_user' IDENTIFIED BY 'nrt_user_password';
 GRANT USAGE ON *.* TO 'nrt_user'@'%' IDENTIFIED BY 'nrt_user_password';